HDLMake/hdl-make/docs/index.rst

 Automatic execution (``auto``)
 ------------------------------
 This is the default action for hdlmake, the one that is run when a command is not given.

+.. note:: The ``auto`` command is just inferred if the issued command is a plain ``hdlmake``.
+If an optional argument is provided, you need to specify the specific command that is going to be executed.

 The basic behaviour will be defined by the value of the ``action`` manifest parameter in the hierachy top ``Manifest.py``.
 This can be set to ``simulation`` or ``synthesis``, and the associated command sequence will be: